 A/B testing your bank of ads may be the best way to measure campaign effectiveness.
 When you A/B test, half your users see one set of ads and the other half see something different.
 You can then compare your conversion rates between the two groups to better understand the value of your retargeting campaigns and the effectiveness of your spend.

-To learn more, check out Retargeting 101, AdRoll’s comprehensive guide to retargeting best practices.
+To learn more about creating a retargeting strategy, check out Retargeting 101, AdRoll’s comprehensive guide to retargeting strategy and best practices.